coderholic/pyradio/docs/index.md

 ![PyRadio stations update](https://members.hellug.gr/sng/pyradio/pyradio-stations-update.png)

+This update can be disabled permanently by setting the configuration option "_auto\_update\_stations_" to _False_ in the user's configuration file.

 Either way, the user can always manually update his **stations file**, by issuing the following command:

 ```